chericito/mobohubb-docs/docs/CONFIGURATION/scan-points/index.md

 6. **Choose a Time Interval**

 * Enter the time in **HH:MM** format (e.g., `08:00`) if you need periodic scans or want to classify your scan points for log comparisons.
-This is used for [Time Studies](https://mobohubb.zendesk.com/hc/en-us/articles/25750186845325-Time-studies).
+This is required for Time Studies, a function that demonstrates the scanning frequency of QR captures that have the time interval parameter marked; for example, how security patrollers perform their patrols, scanning each time they pass by the designated locations.
+Time studies enable you to confirm how frequently this scan was finished.

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/b36b4b9582d9ccb4447f59d34b49c040ef563215d111e6583a502886175366f3-image.png" />